shabiel/KIDS-VC/README.md

 ## Use Cases
 ### A bird's eye view of what's in a build
-While the option `[XPD PRINT BUILD]` provides a good view of the components, it doesn't display transported data and doesn't display sub-components that KIDS sneaks in, like Blocks for Parameter values at the package level.
+While the option `[XPD PRINT BUILD]` provides a good view of the components, it doesn't display transported data and doesn't display sub-components that KIDS sneaks in, like Blocks or Parameter values at the package level.
 ### Versioning of builds
 Mulitple exports overwrite the previous export.
 If you initialize a version control system in the main directory, you can use your version control system's diff tools to see how the KID build changed.